 - Testing and other evaluation materials, which may include medical or other evaluations when necessary.

 All current evaluation data, as well as data previously reviewed by the team, must be considered.
 Professional members of the evaluation group need to be familiar with qualifying disability definitions and criteria in federal and state rules.

 This review of existing data may be in the form of a meeting of IEP team members or may be conducted without a meeting.
-It includes data provided by parents, data gathered in the general education classroom or from state and district level assessments.
+It includes data provided by guardians, data gathered in the general education classroom or from state and District level assessments.
 The data may provide information about the student’s physical condition, social or cultural background and adaptive behavior.

-Parents and district staff are encouraged to work towards consensus, but the school district has the ultimate responsibility to determine whether the student has a disability or not.
-The school district will provide the parent with prior written notice of the eligibility decision, as well as a copy of the evaluation report.
-If the parent disagrees with the eligibility decision they will be informed of their dispute resolution options described in the procedural safeguards.
+Guardians and District staff are encouraged to work towards consensus, but the school District has the ultimate responsibility to determine whether the student has a disability or not.
+The evaluation case manager will provide the guardian with prior written notice of the eligibility decision, as well as a copy of the evaluation report.
+If the guardian disagrees with the eligibility decision they will be informed of their dispute resolution options described in the procedural safeguards.

 Specific Learning Disability (SLD)

 The District continues to use the severe discrepancy approach for identifying students with an SLD.